7ujian/meg4/docs/en/advgame.md

 Adventure Game
 ==============

-The [converter](https://gitlab.com/bztsrc/meg4/blob/main/tests/converter) can parse **AdvGame JSON** source files and convert those into MEG-4 Adventure Games.
+The [advcomp](https://gitlab.com/bztsrc/meg4_advgame) compiler can parse **AdvGame JSON** source files and convert those into MEG-4 Adventure Games.
 These are classic textual games (also known as Interactive Fiction) where the player enters sentences in order to progress in the game.
 Each sentence is then parsed into a verb and noun(s), and looked up.
 If a script is found for that verb and noun(s) combination, then it is executed.
+(The `advcomp` tool can also generate point'n'click adventure games from the very same JSON files which are playable using `advgame`, but not by MEG-4.)

 Limitations: